Submitting articles (click here for information about reviews)

 Thank you for your interest in submitting an article for our consideration.
 While such timelines are of course quite variable, it usually takes between three and six months from submission to editorial decision, for new and revised submissions alike.
 Once accepted, articles are typically published within six months of reception of the author's final copy, with the obvious caveat that few accepted articles are ready to be considered final copy right away.
 Even the strongest submissions require some revisions after being accepted, including but not limited to all of the preparations necessary to make it conform to the journal's style sheet.

 For questions about submitting an article, or about the status of your submission, please contact us at email@example.com.

 Guidelines for submissions

-Articles should not exceed 45,000 characters with spaces, including endnotes and list of Works Cited.
-As the journal is bilingual, quotations in French or English must appear in the original language, and not in translation.
+Articles should not exceed 45,000 characters with spaces, including abstract, list of Works Cited, and endnotes.
+As the journal is bilingual, quotations in French or English must appear in the original language, not in translation.
 Please send your submission as a Word document (not PDF) to firstname.lastname@example.org.
 If the article is accepted, the Editor will request a final and corrected version, again in Word.

 NCFS subscribes to the policy of anonymous or “blind” submissions.
 Authors must therefore omit references that would allow them to be identified.
-They should include a separate document giving the essay’s title along with their name and contact information.
-The manuscript proper should have the title clearly indicated at the top of the first page, with page numbers running throughout.
+The manuscript should have the title clearly indicated at the top of the first page, with page numbers running throughout.
 Articles not retained for publication will be destroyed.

 Authors of articles accepted for publication will be required to supply an abstract, which must be in English and no more than 150 words in length.